TaraTritt/dapp-starter/README.md

   const output = solc.compile(source, 1).contracts;
   ```

-* [web3.js](https://github.com/ethereum/web3.js/) - A JavaScript API that can be used to execute transactions on a network.
+* [web3.js](https://github.com/ethereum/web3.js/) - A JavaScript library that allows you to interact with a local or remote ethereum node, using a HTTP or IPC connection.
+This allows you to do things, like deploy your contracts, make calls to your contract, and get information on your accounts.

   * This project is using the 1.0.0-beta.30 version, versions 0.xx.xx do not support promises or the async / await syntax, only callbacks were supported